 When you add water to your aquarium, pockets of air are trapped among the substrate, plants and decorations.
 As you slowly add more and more water, these air bubbles rise and cling to the glass of your aquarium.

 If you use a jug or container to fill your aquarium, these bubbles often appear as lines, like in the picture above.

 The reason for this is that each time you add water, the air bubbles rise to the surface, clinging to the glass.
 As you add more water, the surface level raises and more air bubbles are trapped.
 These newly trapped bubbles rise to the new surface level, leaving the previous bubbles at the old surface level – the result is evenly spaced lines of bubbles.

-How to get rid of air bubbles stuck to the aquarium glass
+How to get rid of air bubbles stuck to the aquarium glass and decorations

 Air bubbles that are produced by filling your tank for the first time are the easiest to get rid of.
 You don’t even need to do anything.
 Seriously!